PLAN8VR/blender-splat-exporter/README.md

-currently, there are two options for Points~|~Splats, use the existing verices (most stable and predictable), or sample mesh (less stable and not very optimised just yet). there is a global slider for opacity and size of splat, both of which hopefully will become more programmatic/automatic soon.
+currently, there are two options for Points~|~Splats, use the existing verices (most stable and predictable), or sample mesh (less stable and not very optimised just yet).
+There is a global slider for opacity and size of splat, both of which hopefully will become more programmatic/automatic soon.